 All new students are required to complete a compulsory eLearning module in health and safety at the University.
-You will be automatically enrolled on the course and it will appear in your class list.
+You will be automatically enrolled on the course and it will appear in your class list in Blackboard.
+You will be expected to complete this in the first few weeks of the new academic year.